Xyntopia/taskyon/README.md

 - _P2P Task Synchronization:_ Facilitate team collaboration with peer-to-peer task synchronization.
 - _Autonomous Agents:_ Incorporate agents that independently work on task trees, enhancing automation and efficiency.
-- _Integrate Local LLM Inference_ Taskyons philsophy is to preserve data privacy as much as possible.
-Currently there is still the loophole of sending request to services of Generative AI.
-We are already working on integrating LLMs which run on your local computer which will help here.
+- _Integrate Local LLM Inference:_ Taskyon's philosophy is to preserve data privacy as much as possible.
+We are working on integrating LLMs that run on your local computer, eliminating the need to send requests to external services.
+- _Desktop App and Container:_ Develop a desktop application and container for easy deployment and enhanced security.

 ## Contributing